 As I’ve already covered a trip to Barcelona’s Camp Nou, for balance it’s time I wrote about Madrid’s Santiago Bernabeu Stadium.
 During my time in the Spanish capital, I did the Real Madrid Stadium Tour.
 Here I’ll outline a description of the tour and give some extra tips.

+My 3 Days in Madrid post outlines other options for your trip to the city, as well as offering tips on transport and accommodation.
 Practical travel information on Spain can be found on my Spain Travel Tips post.

 REAL MADRID STADIUM TOUR PRACTICAL DETAILS